HPiArolas/global-covid-yll/README.md

 - `excess_dates_table_06_01_2021.rds`: Figures for estimated excess death counts.
 - `NYTExcessDeaths.csv`: Early data on excess death counts first published by the New York Times (not used in the final article).
 - `projections_covid_deaths.RDS`: Projected death counts in Walker et al. (2020), extracted from the working paper version of the article.
+- `days_since_first_covid_data.csv`: Difference in days between latest day country COVID data is available and the first official COVID case in each country.

 Other causes of death
 - `other_cause_transport.rds`: Transport related death counts from IHME (2018).